On the complete-spectrum characterization of quantum integrable spin chains via the inhomogeneous T-Q relation: Inhomogeneous relation

-\begin{Corollary} For the homogenous XXZ spin-$\frac{1}{2}$ open chain with the most generic non-diagonal $K$-matrices specified by (\ref{K-matrix}) and (\ref{K-6-2}), the spectrum of the transfer matrix is completely determined by the equations (\ref{Eigen-Identity-Hom-6-1})-(\ref{Eigen-Anal-Hom-6}). \end{Corollary} The above statements are due to the fact that for each inhomogeneous $T-Q$ relation a corresponding eigenstate of the transfer matrix can be constructed via the method in \cite{Cao14-state,Bel14} and \cite{CLSW}.
-Actually there exist an infinite number of possible parameterizations \cite{Cao1} to the eigenvalue function, but they are all equivalent to each other because of Theorem 1.
-The corresponding Bethe states for each of these different parameterizations were constructed \cite{sigma, Cao14-state, Bel14}.
-The degree of the $Q$-polynomial may be reduced to a small value for $c=0$.
-In this case the $T-Q$ relation becomes a homogeneous one and part of the $N$ Bethe roots may take the value of infinity.
-This happens in cases of the $U(1)$ symmetry or in the degenerate cases of the open spin chain\cite{CLSW}, where the transfer matrix can be diagonalized in smaller blocks.
-We emphasize that complete-spectrum characterization does not mean complete-eigenstate characterization because in some cases the eigenstates may be degenerate\footnote{A well-known example is that the algebraic Bethe ansatz states are usually the highest weight states.}.
+Some remarks are in order.
+(1) Provided that all the eigenvalues $\L(u)$ are simple, $N$ is the minimal degree of the trigonometric polynomial $Q(u)$ (\ref{Q-function-2}) enabling one to parameterize any eigenvalue $\Lambda(u)$ in the form of (\ref{T-Q-relation-2}).
+(2) Actually there exist an infinite number of possible ways \cite{Cao1-3} to parameterize the eigenvalue of the transfer matrix, but they are all equivalent to each other because of the finite number of eigenvalues.
+The corresponding Bethe states for different parametrization were constructed \cite{Cao14-state, Bel14, Cao15}.
+(3) The degree of the $Q$-polynomial may be reduced to a small value for the case that the inhomogeneous term vanishes.
+In this case the $T-Q$ relation becomes a homogeneous one (the well-known Baxter's $T-Q$ relation).
+This happens in cases of the $U(1)$ symmetry or in the degenerate cases of the open spin chain \cite{CLSW}, where the transfer matrix can be diagonalized in some smaller blocks.